CSC207-UofT/plannr/phase2/design_document.md

 or dark mode are features that can be included in the future.

 #### Principle 3: Simple and Intuitive Use

-At first launch, Plannr prompts the user to sign up or log in in a straightforward manner, displaying large buttons with clear text.
+At first launch, Plannr prompts the user to sign up or log-in in a straightforward manner, displaying large buttons with clear text.
 When signing up, Plannr provides feedback for text fields, such as name, email and password.
 If they are left blank or have the incorrect type of input, it suggests change from the user.
 As well, it also prompts the user to enter a strong password that follows certain password requirements which are clearly printed after a failed attempt.
 Finally, the language and vocabulary within Plannr is simple and comprehensive.

 #### Principle 4: Perceptible Information
 Plannr makes use of large bold text for important headings that represent different functions within the app, such as Expenses, To Do's and adding school events.
 It also has large button with legible text that stands out.
 Plannr applies icons for the different types of school events to avoid cluttering the add event view with text.
 The colour scheme for the entire UI (black, white and purple) ensures there is high contrast and all features are visible.

 #### Principle 5: Tolerance for Error

-Plannr has fail safe features that stop the user from inputting an empty school event or any empty expense with error messages.
+Plannr has fail-safe features that stop the user from inputting an empty school event or any empty expense with error messages.
 Most used elements such as the To Do's list are displayed as the main view while settings and other less use features have to be located using the navigation menu.
 In the future, Plannr should contain more detailed error checking for text inputs such as the user's name.

 #### Principle 6: Low Physical Effort
 In the future, Plannr will allow users to add multiple expenses and events at once without being redirected to main view or the main expenses view to minimize repetitive action.
 As a mobile app, Plannr should not require excessive physical effort to use and does not have any advance graphic features that would drain battery life.

 #### Principle 7: Size and Space for Approach and Use
 This principle is not applicable for Plannr as it is a mobile app (software) and does not come with additional hardware elements that would need to accommodate a variety of users.

 ### Target Market
 The target market for Plannr would be students ranging from high school to university.
 Plannr offers an option for users to input school events such as deadlines which are most commonly associated with student life.
 Students often have difficulties balancing all their academic dates such as deadlines, tests or assignments so seeing all their events in